Graduation (album): Rankings

 Graduation later appeared on numerous other best albums lists.
 Pitchfork listed the album at number 87 on their ranking of the best albums of the 2000s, and Complex placed it at number 2 on their list.
 Rolling Stone listed Graduation at number 45, and it finished second on its readers list.
-Complex ranked the album at number one on their list of the 100 Best Albums of the Complex Decade (2002-2012).
-Graduation was later included on Rolling Stones 500 Greatest Albums of All Time list, landing at 204 on the 2020 update.
+Complex ranked the album at number one on their list of the 100 Best Albums of the Complex Decade (2002–2012).
+Graduation was later included on Rolling Stone's 500 Greatest Albums of All Time list, landing at 204 on the 2020 update.
 It also appeared at 470 on NME's The 500 Greatest Albums of All Time 2013 list.

 Industry awards

 Graduation won the award of Favorite Rap/Hip-Hop Album at the American Music Awards of 2008, while also counting towards West earning the award for Favorite Rap/Hip-Hop Artist.
 With his two wins at the ceremony, West was the second biggest winner, behind Chris Brown with three awards to his name.
 West told the crowd during his acceptance speech that despite winning the Favorite Rap/Hip-Hop Album award, he wanted to give the award to Lil Wayne instead.
 Though this stands as one of the multiple times that West has given an award of his to someone else, West also has a frequent history of complaining when he does not win an award.

 At the 50th Annual Grammy Awards, Graduation won the award for Best Rap Album, becoming West's third consecutive album to do so.
 The album was also nominated for Album of the Year at the ceremony, making West the only artist in Grammy history to receive a nomination for the award from all of their first three studio albums.
 West claimed in an interview that he felt confident towards Graduation winning the award.
 The album was considered the favorite to win Album of the Year, and its failure to win was considered by many publications to be a snub.
 At the same ceremony, "Stronger" and "Good Life" were awarded Best Rap Solo Performance and Best Rap Song, respectively.
 The latter also received a nomination for Best Rap/Sung Collaboration, while "Can't Tell Me Nothing" was nominated for Best Rap Song.
 The six awards that the album led to West contending for at the 50th Annual Grammy Awards were among his total of eight nominations for the ceremony, making West the most nominated music artist of that show.
 Graduation was a contender for numerous other industry awards.